-Criteria 1 The organization must have been a recipient of the William H. Donner Award in at least one of the last three years.

-Criteria 2 The organization must have been a recipient of the William H. Donner Award in an earlier year and a finalist in the current year or last year.

-Criteria 3 The organization must have applied to the program in the current year and have been an award recipient at least twice in the past and a finalist in the current year or last year.
+- Criteria 1: The organization must have been a recipient of the William H. Donner Award in at least one of the last three years. - Criteria 2: The organization must have been a recipient of the William H. Donner Award in an earlier year and a finalist in the current year or last year. - Criteria 3: The organization must have applied to the program in the current year and have been an award recipient at least twice in the past and a finalist in the current year or last year.

-2009 Consistently High Performing Organizations
+2013 Consistently High Performing Organizations

-Alice Housing (Dartmouth, NS)

-Big Brothers Big Sisters of Peterborough (Peterborough, ON)

-Calgary Pregnancy Care Centre (Calgary, AB)

-Community and Primary Health Care-Lanark, Leeds and Grenville (Brockville, ON)

-Community Living Campbellford/Brighton (Campbellford, ON)

-Cornwall Alternative School (Regina, SK)

-Crisis Intervention and Suicide Prevention Centre of British Columbia (Vancouver, BC)

-Educational Program Innovations Charity Society (North Sydney, NS)

-Hospice Greater Saint John (Saint John, NB)

-Kids Come First Child Care Services (Thornhill, ON)

-Multiple Sclerosis Society of Canada-Calgary and Area Chapter (Calgary, AB)

-Sarnia Lambton Rebound: A Program for Youth (Sarnia, ON)

-Simon House Residence Society (Calgary, AB)

-Sudbury Action Centre for Youth (Sudbury, ON)
+Alice Housing (Dartmouth, NS) Calgary Pregnancy Care Centre (Calgary, AB) Community and Primary Health Care Lanark, Leeds and Grenville (Brockville, ON) Community Living Campbellford/Brighton (Campbellford, ON) Crisis Intervention and Suicide Prevention Centre of BC (Vancouver, BC) Educational Program Innovations Charity (North Sydney, NS) Elephant Thoughts (Collingwood, ON) Fresh Start Recovery Centre (Calgary, AB) Multiple Sclerosis Society of Canada-Calgary & Area Chapter (Calgary, AB) Simon House Residence Society (Calgary, AB) Servants Anonymous Society (Surrey, BC)

 Each of these organizations is highlighted with a maple leaf next to their name in the Alumni Directory, which also displays their record in the Donner Awards Program.
-The majority of these consistently high performing organizations are also 2009 finalists and further information about them may be found in their brief profile.
+The majority of these consistently high performing organizations are also 2013 finalists and further information about them may be found in their brief profile.

-2009 Donner Awards Alumni Directory
+Donner Awards Alumni Directory